2i2c-org/2i2c-org.github.io/content/blog/2025/q1-product-goals/index.md

 ## Another update coming in Q2

 Our aim is to use this blog post as a guide for the quarter, and to make progress in as many areas above as we can.
 As part of our Q2 planning process, we'll provide a retrospective on the accomplishments we've made towards this effort, and will provide an update for our community on our progress.
 Stay tuned for more!

+## Acknowledgements

+- Our strategic and organization-level work is supported by a grant from [The Navigation Fund](../../../collaborators/navigation/) and fees from [our member organizations](../../../members/).